April 8, 2018

-At this time, unless we get further escalation of tensions between the US and North Korea, or another major geopolitical event, we are looking at the 1364 high as being the high for this rally, and for gold to flush out the bulls, and re-test the December ’15 lows with a potential low of sub 1,000.
-If we can get that scenario, then much like a beach ball being pushed under water, gold would shoot much higher.
+Currently, we are looking at the 1367 high as being the high for this rally, and ultimately for gold to flush out the bulls, and re-test the December ’15 lows with a potential low of sub 1,000.
+If we get that scenario, then much like a beach ball being pushed under water, gold would shoot much higher.

-Three years ago we forecast a Global Sovereign Debt Crisis and that crisis is ramping up, likely to begin in earnest starting in 2018.
+Three years ago we forecast a Global Sovereign Debt Crisis and that crisis is ramping up, likely to begin in earnest starting in this year.
 This will be the biggest financial crisis in history and will affect everyone.
 If you understand the global flow of capital, you will become a successful investor…if you don’t, you won’t…it’s as simple as that.